- Move-in for first year and transfer students is Friday, August 23, 2019.

 - New students check-in at their building’s designated check-in station to receive their room key.
 Once the student is checked-in, they are free to head to their room.

 - Elevator use in the residential communities will be reserved exclusively for carts during the move-in period.
 Exceptions will only be made for individuals with accessibility needs.
-All students and parents who are able to are asked to use the stairs.
+All students and parents who are able to are asked to use stairs.

 - Once unloaded, personal vehicles must move to a parking garage on campus or to legal street parking off campus.